-We arranged with the Town to provide us with the updated assessment roll information for the affected parcels including the recent severance.
-We also reviewed reports for the abutting West Branch Delisle Drain and East Branch Delisle Drain and spoke to the owners during the on-site meeting to help in establishing the current watershed limit for the West Branch of the East Branch Delisle Drain.
+We arranged with the Town to provide us with the updated assessment roll information for the affected parcels.
+We also reviewed reports for the abutting drains and spoke to the owners to help in establishing the current watershed limit for the Hurley Relief Drain, Branch, & Extension.